zigbee-alliance/distributed-compliance-ledger/docs/running-node.md

    * Start node: `sudo service zbld start`

-7. Check node is running and participate in consensus:
+7. Check the node is running and participates in consensus:
     * Get the list of all nodes: `zblcli query validator all-nodes`.
     The node must present in the list and has the following params: `power:10` and `jailed:false`.

-    * Get the node status: `zblcli status --node <node ip>` Expected output format:
+    * Get the node status: `zblcli status --node <node ip>`.
+    The value of `node ip` matches to `[rpc] laddr` filed in `$HOME/.zbld/config/config.toml` (TCP or UNIX socket address for the RPC server to listen on).
+       Expected output format:
         ```json
         {